garfix/richard-readthedocs/docs/source/introduction/entity-unification-grammar.md

 }
 ~~~

 `E1` and `E2` are sentence variables.
 There scope is the rule they are in.
-The composer will __dialog variables__ for these variables, and these have dialog scope.
-They happen to be the same here, but that's because the rules reuse a few variables.
+The composer will create __dialog variables__ for these variables, and these have dialog scope.
+They happen to be the same here, but that's because the rules use the same small set of variables.
 If the rule would have been written like this:

 ~~~python
 {